Farm Cooperative Patronage Dividend Accounting Guide

 Suppose the co-op's year-end statement reports $386,500 of patronage-qualifying purchases.
 The tie-out might show that the remaining difference comes from $9,000 of returned crop chemicals, $6,500 of shop merchandise coded to personal use, $4,000 of grain-bin parts capitalized into equipment basis, and $6,000 of purchases billed under a second member number before the accounts were merged.
 Once those items are identified, the member statement no longer looks wrong.
 It looks summarized.

-The discrepancies that matter most are usually boring, not exotic.
+The most important discrepancies are usually routine.
 Partial-year membership can exclude invoices from early in the year.
 Cooperative branch consolidations can move activity under a new account number.
 Non-patronage store items may sit on the same invoice as patronage-eligible agronomy purchases.
 Rebates or invoice corrections may post after the original purchase date and distort a straight ledger pull.
 A single miscoded return can overstate patronage business all year if nobody reverses it in the working file.

-The point of this reconciliation is evidential.
-Before the accountant decides what belongs in Schedule F income and what should reduce basis, the file needs support for the underlying cooperative activity itself.
+This reconciliation gives the Schedule F and basis decisions record support.
 Without that tie-out, the tax treatment becomes a guess attached to a form number rather than a conclusion supported by records.

 Tax Treatment by Notice Type, Cooperative Type, and Underlying Purchase